rstol/fp-p3/backend/README.md

 ```

 ## How to run

-Once the package has been installed, you can run the server by running the `start-server` command directly on your terminal, or by running `python -m dummy_server.router.app`.
+Once the package has been installed, you can run the server by running the `start-server` command directly on your terminal, or by running `python -m server.router.app`.